neuroidss/lab-governance/README.md

 - Coaching partners in GTD on request

 Domains:
+- Partner compensation system (including salary; share distribution; office and service benefits: food, health insurance, gym etc.)
+Restriction: getting approval from the Finance and Guardian of the Galaxy roles
-- Employee/Partner compensation
+- Peer-reviews
-- Salary system and peer-reviews
 - Bootcamp
 - Probation time
 - Use of recruiter